Caring for Tailored by OKA furniture

 • Plump cushions firmly on the outside borders occasionally to restore air between the fibers and maintain the shape.

-• Seat covers should be rotated and redressed regularly to realign the seat edges.
+• Seat cushion covers should be rotated and redressed regularly to realign the seat edges.

 All Cushion Fillings